tytydraco/yessleep/out/My_class_partipated_in_a_governmentrun_test_Two_of_us_passed_but_only_one_survived.md

 Connor straightened up.
 “I was making sure she was inebriated, sir.
 Agent Mac ordered me to make sure my sister is out cold.”

 The shadow blurred, before disappearing.
-I could still hear his voice long after he'd left, his barking command still rattling on my skull.
+I could still hear his voice long after he'd left, his barking command still rattling in my skull.

 *“You may continue.
 Express emotion, and face deactivation and execution.
 Are we clear?”*